Omni-NexusAI/chatGPT-exports-chat-extractor/README.md

 **Note**: On Windows, you can use `py` instead of `python`.
 On macOS/Linux, you might need `python3`.

-## 📋 How to Export Your ChatGPT Data
+## 📋 How to Export Your Data

+### ChatGPT

 1. Go to [ChatGPT Settings](https://chat.openai.com/) → Data Controls → Export
 2. Request your data export
 3. Download the ZIP file when ready
 4. Extract the ZIP and locate the `chat.html` file

-5. Use this tool to split it into individual conversations!
+### Claude

+1. Log in to your Claude account.
+2. Click on your profile icon in the top right corner.
+3. Select "Account Settings".
+4. Click on the "Export Data" button.
+5. You will receive an email with a link to download your data.
+6. Download the ZIP file and extract it to find the `conversations.json` file.

 ## 🛠 How It Works